NVIDIA/NeMo/README.md

 <a id="markdown-model-overview" name="model-overview"></a>

 NeMo Megatron is a new version in the NeMo framework that allows developers to effectively train and scale language models to billions of parameters.
-With NeMo Megatron, you can train different variants of GPT-3 models and T5 models, and scale them to multiple nodes on DGX SuperPOD deployments.
-This deep learning (DL) software stack is optimized for DGX SuperPOD configurations using NVIDIA InfiniBand technology to provide efficient on-premises compute for training and inferring complex workloads.
+With NeMo Megatron, you can train different variants of GPT-3 and T5 style models, and scale them to multiple nodes on NVIDIA DGX SuperPOD deployments.
+This deep learning (DL) software stack is optimized for DGX
+SuperPOD configurations using NVIDIA InfiniBand technology to provide efficient on-premises compute for training and inferring complex workloads.

 <!-- Should this line be removed/replaced -->
-Early access to NeMo Megatron is limited to enterprises that want to train and deploy GPT-3 and T5 style models on NVIDIA DGX SuperPOD to perform zero-shot tasks such as answering deep domain questions, translating languages, comprehending and summarizing complex documents.
+Early access to NeMo Megatron is limited to enterprises that want to train and deploy GPT-3 and T5 style models on NVIDIA DGX SuperPOD to perform tasks such as answering deep domain questions, translating languages, comprehending and summarizing complex documents.

 The model parallelism techniques of NeMo Megatron enable the efficient training of large models that do not fit in